viktor-ferenczi/ai-ask-your-code-gpt/README.md

 - To delete a project: **AskYourCode delete project YOUR-PROJECT-ID-HERE**
 - To delete all projects: **AskYourCode delete all my projects**

+## Assumptions

+- All textual source files are UTF-8 encoded.

 ## Best practices

 TODO